alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap5.md

 11. A. Offensive hacking is used by red teams as they attempt to gain access to systems on the target network.
 Blue teams are responsible for managing the organization's defenses.
 White teams serve as the neutral moderators of the exercise.
 Purple teaming is conducted after an exercise to bring together the red and blue teams for knowledge sharing.

-12- Which one of the following assessment techniques is designed to solicit participation from external security experts and reward them for discovering vulnerabilities?A. Threat hunting
+12- Which one of the following assessment techniques is designed to solicit participation from external security experts and reward them for discovering vulnerabilities?

+A. Threat hunting

 B. Penetration testing